Table of Contents

 How Does Gap Insurance Work?

 At this point, you still owe your lender $5,500 for the auto loan.
 This is where gap insurance comes in.
-The policy pays your lender the remaining amount due, and the debt is gone.
+The policy pays your lender the remaining amount due, thereby erasing the debt.

 How Gap Insurance Works After a Car Is Totaled

-In another example, an accident totals your car.
-A vehicle is “totaled” when needed repairs cost more than the vehicle is worth.
+Here’s another example.
+Let’s say that your car gets totaled in an accident.
+A vehicle is “totaled” when the required repairs cost more than what the vehicle is worth.
 Your insurance company provides a payout for the car’s current value.

 As in the case of theft, your insurance will send a payout minus the deductible (learn about the types of deductibles in insurance).
 But you’re still on the hook for the remainder of your car loan.
-Gap coverage relieves you of that responsibility, potentially saving you thousands.
+Gap coverage relieves you of that responsibility, potentially saving you thousands of dollars.

 Recommended: How Much Does Insurance Go Up After An Accident?